imcity-dev/docs-im-city/index.md

 >If you need to know more about this platform, please [Contact Us]

 {: .note }
->The IM.CITY platform is built on top of [CityOS Framework].
+>The IM.CITY platform is built as a Proof of Concept for [CityOS Framework].
 > Please refer to the [CityOS Documentation] for more information about this framework.

 &nbsp;